plblum/jivs/planning/Jivs-DOM_Implementation_Design.md

 ```

 This initial call occurs after presentation initialization.

-The coordinator's concrete identity and complete algorithm are defined later with installation coordination.

 For later validation changes, `FieldValidationDispatcher` resolves `root`, invokes the installed field presentations, and then calls: